2013 Election Scorecard for Voters

 The criteria was initiated by MGG using diverse local and international governance benchmarks from Gawad Galing Pook, the World Bank, and the UN.
 The scorecard was finalized with the assistance of the Personnel Management Association of the Philippines (PMAP), the country’s leading human resource organization.

-“This is the first time, not only for the Philippines, but other democracies, where citizens and voters are empowered to choose their leaders wisely,” said Prof. Solita Monsod, MGG Chair.
 “This scorecard helps Filipinos regardless of social class and background to evaluate candidates in terms of whether they are fit for public office.
 It enables voters to critically think through all the information, jingles, and gimmicks thrown at them by political campaigns,” says Prof. Solita Monsod, MGG Chair.

 “These three complementary traits are all necessary for our country to be governed as we deserve, and the scorecard allows voters to grade candidates on each criteria using simple guide questions.
 It also ranks the candidates’ total scores — on a basic 1 to 3 score — to determine who among them meets these traits the best,” says Dr. Milwida Guevara, MGG founder and Gawad Haydee Yorac Awardee.

-The scorecard may be downloaded from MGG partner websites and will be disseminated to key cities and communities up to election day.
+The scorecard may be downloaded from the MGG website and will be disseminated to key cities and communities up to election day.
 MGG has been promoting the use of its scorecard since the 2010 elections.